Hand Phones - Cellular and Mobile Phones in Indonesia

 • and more ...

-The length of talk time and standby time is also very important, 60 to 450 hours is common on medium cost phones.
 Weight of the phone is another important factor.
 Some phones are down to 143 grams.
 The battery is the heaviest element of the phone.

 Paying for your Calls

 You do not need to subscribe to a service if you use a pre-paid SIM card, often referred to as purchasing "pulsa".
-These cards can be purchased from phone kiosks and used directly.
+These cards can be purchased from phone kiosks and other vendors and used directly.
 There are several ways to get hooked to a network, and all phone sellers can get you online instantly.
 You do not need a contract, and a simple pay-as-you-go type SIM card will give you a line and number.

 Phone SIM cards are issued by the cellular phone system operators.
 They are issued with a phone number recorded within the card.
 There are two types of phone SIM cards:

 1. Pre-paid card - when the amount already paid for runs out, you can purchase more “pulsa” through a kiosk or store that sells the refill pulsa.
 You actually purchase an activation code (printed on a card) which you punch into the phone.
 Pulsa can also be purchased through ATMs, and also directly through your handphone - the amount purchased is then debited from your bank account.
 Most providers, support a function that enables pulsa to be transferred from card to card.
 This means that a person using the same provider can then send their pulsa to another card.
 Different operators issue these cards under different brand names.
-The card may cover a limited area (e.g. Greater Jakarta, East Kalimantan, etc.), all of Indonesia or even sometimes international roaming.
+The card may cover a limited area (e.g., Greater Jakarta, East Kalimantan, etc.), all of Indonesia or even sometimes international roaming.
 Ask the operator about the limitations of the card's coverage.
 It is more common for pre-paid card users to purchase a card in the country that they are visiting, and usually cheaper that way as well.
 Some pre-paid cards have a time limit as well as cost limit.

-Because of the fierce competition between Indonesian cell phone campanies, they often offer special deals or packages during holiday seasons.
+Because of the fierce competition between Indonesian cell phone companies, they often offer special deals or packages during holiday seasons.
 Pulsa rates vary depending on the promotions that are available.
 Some credit card companies have set up a program in which they offer free abonement to their customers indefinitely as long as they can continue to use their credit card.

-Philips Hand PhoneThere are two ways to protect yourself from the consequences of theft if you are using a hand phone.
+There are two ways to protect yourself from the consequences of theft if you are using a hand phone.
 You can program a PIN number into your hand phone card.
 Persons using the phone card would have to know the code to utilize the card, thus preventing unauthorized persons from running up your phone bill.
 The second way is through a security code which is programmed into the phone and protects your phone from use with unidentified SIM cards.
 The thief could continue using the hand phone by replacing your card, however his phone calls would not be billed to your bill.
-The only disadvantage of using both of these security systems is that in order for you to use your phone you will be asked for BOTH of the pin numbers each time you want to use your phone.

-If your phone is stolen, report the theft to your service provider and your phone number can be blocked for a small fee so that no one can run up your phone bill.
+If your phone is stolen, report the theft to your service provider and your phone number can be blocked so that no one can run up your phone bill.
 Then, request that your new card have your old phone number programmed into it, to be used with your new hand phone!
 Some companies will require a police report to do this If your phone is stolen, the thief could just throw away the card and put in a new card if the phone isn't programmed to reject unidentified SIM cards.

 Cellular phone system operators